rainerpm/CSAssignmentChecker/README.md

   * since this is the first time the program has been run, the program creates some required directories.
   * You should now see the Main Menu\
     **(1 4 5)manual (a)utojudge (l)og e(x)it (ENTER=check)?**\
   **Answer 4** to have the program enter the manual mode for class period 4.
 In this mode, the program continually checks for new submissions to the class period folder /demo/4/.
-The program creates the directories for the two students have been registered with this class period.
+The program creates the directories for the two students have been ed with this class period.
   When there is no submission to process, the program will print a period every 2 seconds to let you know it is alive.
 Leave the program running (and printing periods) for now
 * For this demo, instead of students submitting files to the class period folder, *we will simply copy example files from /demo/sampleSubmissions/*
 * To demo the basic verification of a student program, copy /demo/sampleSubmissions/studentProblems/Shotwell Gwynne 4381 - encryption.py to the class period 4 folder /demo/4/.
 This file is Period 4's student Gwynne Shotwell's submission of the encryption assignment.
 The program (which up to now had been printing periods) will detect this file and run the program.